GCSE and IGCSE specs

 Exam format

 So you should only take the Higher Tier if you can confidently expect to get at least a Grade 4 and are really aiming for 6 or above.
-Approximately 50% of the marks on the Higher paper are aimed at Grade 7 and above (this is the usual requirement for entry to an A-level Maths course), so most of a Higher paper will be inaccessible to someone who’s doubtful of achieving Grade 4.
+Approximately 50% of the marks on the Higher paper are aimed at candidates aspiring to Grade 7 and above (this is the usual requirement for entry to an A-level Maths course), so most of a Higher paper will be inaccessible to someone who’s doubtful of achieving Grade 4.

 Both GCSE and IGCSE are entirely exam-based; there is no coursework element in either qualification.